thewebzone/E-Mail-Service-Provider/README.md

 # E-mail Service Provider Sending System
 Make users send e-mails via your website with PHP and a beautiful user interface.

-## How to Provide your users E-mail Service?
+## How to Provide your users with an E-mail Service?
 # Major update: translations are now available!
 Supported languages:
 * Dutch (Nederlands)